Jamal Edwards

-Jamal Edwards MBE (24 August 1990 – 20 February 2022) was a British music entrepreneur, DJ and founder of the online R&B/Hip-Hop platform SB.TV.
+Jamal Brendan Edwards MBE (24 August 1990 – 20 February 2022) was an English music entrepreneur, DJ and founder of the online R&B/Hip-Hop platform SB.TV.

 Edwards was an ambassador for the Prince's Trust, a youth charity which helps young people set up their own businesses.
 In 2021, Edwards set up Jamal Edwards Delve, a project aimed at refurbishing and reopening youth centres.

 Early life

-Jamal Edwards was born on 24 August 1990 in Luton, England, and spent his early years there before moving to Acton, West London, where he lived with his mother Brenda Edwards, his stepfather, Patrick, and his younger sister, Tanisha.
-Edwards' family originate from Saint Vincent and the Grenadines.
+Jamal Edwards was born on 24 August 1990 in Luton, England, and spent his early years there before moving to Acton, West London, where he lived with his mother Brenda Edwards, stepfather, Patrick, and his younger sister, Tanisha.
+Edwards' family originates from Saint Vincent and the Grenadines.
 As a child, he was introduced to stage school by his mother, who came fourth in the second series of The X Factor in 2005.
-She wanted him to pursue acting and drama; however, he aspired to be successful in the music industry.
+His mother wanted him to pursue acting and drama; however, he aspired to be successful in the music industry.
 He attended Acton High School and enjoyed the subjects of ICT and music.
 However, he struggled to attain the grades he needed for college, and as a result, had to study for an extra year.
 He then attended Ealing Green College, part of West London College, where he received a BTEC diploma in Media Moving Image.
 During his school years, he started rapping and would film videos with his friends that would then be posted on YouTube.
 These videos would eventually become his business and the beginning of SBTV.
 Edwards worked for the retail chain Topman for four years to support himself financially while he ran SBTV.